Chuo-ku Tourism Association Official Blog

 >>About this blog

-You can see the light of the metropool.
+You can see the lights of the metropool.

-When included in the first poem collection "Song after meals" (1919), "If you go to Akashicho from Tsukiji's Watari, your shore is Tsukishima, Tsukuda Island, and the lanterns.
-Indeed, the view of Kawaguchi at night can be the source of artistic inspiration at the time of the opening of the Bread Society. ・There is an introduction to "..."
+In his first poem collection, "Song after meals" (1919), "If you go to Akashicho from Tsukiji's crossing, your shore is Tsukishima, Tsukuda Island, and some places to light.
+Indeed, the view of Kawaguchi at night can be the source of artistic inspiration at the time of the rise of the Bread Society. ・..." is attached.

-This "Metropool" is the name of a hotel that once existed in Tsukiji.
+This "Metropool" is the name of a hotel that used to exist in Tsukiji.

-And the following sentence of Kiyokata Kaburagi's essay "Tsukiji River" is quoted for the hotel and surrounding scenery.
+And about the hotel and surrounding scenery, the following sentence of Kiyokata Kaburaki's essay "Tsukiji River" is quoted.

 "...
-Along with Tsukiji and Ueno's Seiyoken, it was a stay for tourists, but the location was good and it was managed by a foreigner, so carriages and rickshaws came and went in the gate constantly.
-The building was not as separate as it was, it was a rough, wooden plaster-painted chalk.
-Immediately outside the window, look into the mountains of Boso and fill in the sea breeze room, with Western-style sailing ship masts lined up in the inlet of Tsukuda below your eyes, and a ship selling goods and a Japanese ship passing between them to Tsukuda Island on the opposite shore. ・・・・」
+It was a lodging for tourists with Tsukiji and Seiyoken in Ueno, but since the location was good and it was managed by a foreigner, horse-drawn carriages and rickshaws continued to enter and exit the gate.
+The building wasn't as much as it was, but it was a square-painted with wooden plaster.
+Immediately outside the window, looking into the mountains of Boso and filling the sea breeze room, Western-style sailing ship masts are arranged in the inlet of Tsukuda under your eyes, and boats selling goods and Japanese boats for ferrying go to Tsukuda Island on the opposite shore. ・・・・」

-"After the great fire in Ginza, the settlement was rebuilt, but the hotel building was never rebuilt.
-However, as you can see in Hakushu's recollection (Note: Hakushu also quotes the poems written by Mokutaro Kinoshita), there were other hotels.
-In 1890, after the American Embassy moved to the site of the current embassy (Akasaka), a hotel called Metropole was built, and in 1874, Seiyoken was already recommended to Griffice's Tokyo guide."
-(67) It is said that there is no problem.
+"After the Great Fire in Ginza, the reservation was rebuilt, but the hotel building was never built again.
+However, as described in Hakushu's recollection (Note: Hakushu also cites poems written by Mokutaro Kinoshita), there were other hotels.
+In 1890, after the U.S. envoy moved to the site of the present embassy (Akasaka), a hotel called Metropole was built, and Seiyoken had already recommended for Griffith's tour of Tokyo in 1874."
+(67) It is said.